 - While live entertainment offerings are currently banned, shows are tentatively rescheduled for 2021.

 - Additional outdoor dining and pools are available at The Water Club.

 On a side note for guests thinking of a stay at Borgata, hotel rooms in The Water Club are currently unavailable.
 The Borgata buffet is also closed.

-And a heads up for poker players: The poker room is roped off for now.
-Borgata has not given a date on when guests can ante in again.
-(Click on an image below to view.)
+And a heads-up for poker players: The poker room is roped off for now.
+Borgata has not given a date on when guests will be able to ante in again.
+(Click on an image below for a larger view.)